 - (a) The Board of Directors consists of a President and six elected members, "The Board". - (b) Elections for President and six Directors be held every two years at a non-remit AGM.
-Note: To facilitate this transition the 2011 elections for President

 Note: To facilitate this transition the 2011 elections for President and Directors of SNZ are for a one year term, with the next election for President and Directors be held during the 2012 AGM.